Tugcga/TwoWorlds-bot/README.md

 This bot implement basic behavior and all necessary communications with server.
 It use the following external Python modules:
 * [PySide6](https://pypi.org/project/PySide6/) From this module it use QtThreads
 * [RTreelib](https://github.com/sergkr/rtreelib) This module used only for building r-tree for walls of the location and quiring it for getting intersections.
 So, this module needed only in minimal configuration
+* [Requests](https://github.com/psf/requests) This module used for getting server ip-adress

 The main class is `TWBot`.
 When the instance of this class is created, then it initialize all necessary data, create three parallel threads and start update loops.